 We all want to extend the life of our cars just a little bit longer, without the often heavy price tag.
 And we’re here to help you do just that!
-Use these Fuel Economy Tips to “Drive a Little Smarter” and save a lot more this summer travel season.
+Use these Fuel Economy Tips to “Drive a Little Smarter” and save more this season.

 Improve your gas mileage by up to 3.3 percent simply by keeping your tires inflated to the appropriate pressure.
 Tires that are low in air mean lower gas mileage by at least 0.3 percent for every 1 psi drop in pressure – per tire.

 You can find the proper air pressure for your vehicle on the glove compartment, the driver’s side door or your owner’s manual.